mozhenling/doge-darm/README.md

-The repository contains the experiment implementations of the manuscript entitled _"Distance Aware Risk Minimization for Domain Generalization in Machine Fault Diagnosis"_, which are currently under a peer review process.
+The repository contains the experiment implementations of the manuscript entitled _"Distance Aware Risk Minimization for Domain Generalization in Machine Fault Diagnosis"_, which is currently under a peer review process.

 ## Run the codes
 The repository is developed from the